“Noise cannot be measured – but sound!”

 Measurements can only help to verify whether a prediction was correct or if an immission guide value is exceeded.
 However, measurements (of, for instance, the final rehearsal for an open air concert) can also create a basis for a prognosis (for the actual concert).

-LÄRMKONTOR GmbH is a certified agency in accordance with §29b BImSchG for the Test Range Group V – Assessment of Sounds.
+LÄRMKONTOR GmbH is accredited according to DIN EN ISO/IEC 17025:2018 and a measurement office recognized pursuant to §29b BImSchG of the Test Range Group V – Assessment of Sounds.

 Sound level measurements